simonjoom/react-app-mobx-ultimateversion/templates/app/Structure.md

         /routes/Mycomp/Mycomp.js
         /routes/Mycomp/Mycomp.css

-> Observer is defined in routes entry point not in components (we pass value through props)
+> better to link appstate with mobx (observer) only in routes entry point not in components (and we pass value through props)
 > /routes/Mycomp/Mycomp.js:

                 import Layout from '../../components/Layout';